 The Graduate Program in Public Health at the Icahn School of Medicine at Mount Sinai’s (ISMMS) mission is to educate our students to prevent disease, protect the environment, and promote good health in partnership with the populations they serve.
 Through interdisciplinary research and innovation, policy analysis, and advocacy, our students and graduates translate knowledge into practice to serve local, national, and global communities.

-There are four types of options for students wanting to take courses in public health at the Icahn School of Medicine at Mount Sinai.
+There are five options for students enrolled in the Graduate Program in Public Health at the Icahn School of Medicine at Mount Sinai.